Save Simulation Results with Names as Hashes from the Parameters that Generated Them

 A named list of arguments used to generate a unique hash for the file.

-- ignore_na
+- yaml

 Logical.
 If

-are ignored during hash generation.- alphabetical_order
+TRUE,NAvalues inparameters_listare ignored during hash generation.- alphabetical_order

 Logical.
 If

-are sorted alphabetically before hash generation.- overwrite
+TRUE, the names inparameters_listare sorted alphabetically before hash generation.- overwrite

 Logical.
 If

-and a conflict occurs, the results will be saved under a temporary hash.- include_timestamp
+TRUE, existing files with the same hash will be overwritten.
+IfFALSEand a conflict occurs, the results will be saved under a temporary hash.- include_timestamp

 Logical.
 If

-, a timestamp is added toparameters_list
+TRUE, a timestamp is added toparameters_list.- hash_includes_timestamp

 Logical.
 If

-, the timestamp is included in the hash generation.- algo
+TRUE, the timestamp is included in the hash generation.- algo

 Character string specifying the hashing algorithm to use.
 Default is